samuelebortolotti/Education-Trentino/docs/index.md

 Once the mapping has been performed, *KarmaLinker* produces the RDF file for each EType, which can then be used in order to load data in *GraphDB*.

-# Answer to the competency questions
+# Answer the competency questions

 The objective of this project is to integrate data and knowledge related to Trentino educational facilities into a knowledge graph so that users can use it to get the answers to their queries.
 In compliance with the final objective, we used *SPARQL* via *GraphDB* to see whether our model can be applied to real-world scenarios.
 As evidenced by the outcomes of certain deployed instances, our model answers the queries in a satisfactory way.